tiny & Vast

 Into the nuances of effective space holding.
 Skilful use of touch and voice.
 Seeing bodies: what does it mean to offer assists in an enquiry based practice model?

-Hone your craft of facilitating practices of stillness and silence: meditation, breath, awareness, restorative practices.
+Hone your craft of facilitating practices of stillness and silence through a somatic lens: meditation, breath, awareness, restorative practices.

 The art of compelling story telling: honing our understanding and crafting our communication of the stories and philosophies that give context for these practices